 One quick and easy way to mount a cabinet onto a wall is through the use of a wedge bracket called a French cleat.
-For instance, when I built the utility cabinets in the article entitled Cabinets 101, I showed how to use a very strong French cleat wedge bracket to mount the cabinet on the wall.
+For instance, the utility cabinets in the article entitled Cabinets 101, you can learn how to use a very strong French cleat wedge bracket to mount the cabinet on the wall.

 A French cleat is simply a piece of dimensional lumber (the length of the cabinet) ripped in half on a table saw at a 45-degree angle.

 One-half of the bracket is mounted on the wall and the other on the back of the cabinet.
 There is only one way to mount the bracket halves so that the bracket will work properly.
 As the picture shows, the lower bracket (attached to the wall) will support the upper bracket (attached to the cabinet), and the angle of the cut will force the cabinet to snug into the wall.
 Gravity does all of the work, as the weight of the cabinet forces the upper bracket downward and toward the wall, holding the entire system secure.
 A couple of screws through the lower back wall of the cabinet into wall studs will keep the bottom from tilting outward and secure the entire cabinet.

 This mounting system is simple and sturdy but does require some planning when building your cabinets.
 In the utility cabinet plans referenced above, there is a cover that conceals the French cleat (which, in that case, was made out of a ripped 2x6).

 If the cabinet is a closed cabinet, there may not be a reason to cover the French cleat, but that is simply a matter of style rather than usability.
 However, for open, exposed cabinets, plans to use this type of mounting system should include a well thought out method for covering the exposed cleat.